Art for the Already Dead

 Looking, after all, is not passive.
 It is something the whole body does.
 You lean toward the world, press into it, and the world leans toward you.
 If you look long enough at anything, the separation between "what is seen" and "what is made" begins to blur.
 It takes years of steady work to recognize that boundary at all.

 Such an encounter needs devotion, and devotion requires privacy.
 One must close the door.
 There is no room for witnesses to this kind of looking.
-The fragile tension collapses under the gaze of a spectator.

-The paintings themselves insist, more than words ever could, that something shifted under the pressure of looking.
+Writing about painting feels like a betrayal.
+It flattens experience into language, but paintings themselves insist, more than words ever could, that something shifted under the pressure of looking.